hmrc/one-stop-shop-returns-frontend/README.md

 The main function of this service is to allow traders who are registered with the One Stop Shop Registration service to submit a One Stop Shop VAT return and pay VAT.

-The service provides a main dashboard where traders can see which returns are due, how much they owe and view previously submitted returns.
+The service provides a main dashboard where traders can see which returns are due, how much VAT they owe and view previously submitted returns.

 In addition to this, depending on the status of their account and returns, there are links to amend registration